Advanced Diabetes Supply

 kids and blood glucose testing

-Diabetes management can be a challenge for anyone, but it’s not just adults who have this disease.
+Treating juvenile diabetes can be a challenge for anyone, but parents of kids who are newly diagnosed with diabetes have a special set of anxieties to overcome.
 According to the CDC, roughly 210,000 people under the age of 20 had diabetes as of 2018.
 And with both type 1 and type 2 diabetes becoming more common in kids, understanding how to manage diabetes at any age is more important than ever.

 When you’re helping your child live a successful and healthy life while managing diabetes, there are countless things you’ll need to keep in mind.
 One essential factor in successful diabetes management is blood sugar testing.
 To make this process relatively pain-free for your child, follow our tips for using a diabetes lancet device and other equipment.

-Once your child is diagnosed with diabetes, you’ll have to work with their healthcare team to develop a diabetes management plan.
+Once you know you’ll be treating juvenile diabetes in your child, you’ll have to work with their healthcare team to develop a diabetes management plan.
 This plan will cover their diet, exercise routine, and much more.
 And to make sure the measures included in the program are working, you’ll need to check their blood glucose regularly.

 Whether you’re young or old, finger prick tests are an unfortunate reality of life with diabetes.
 And even though your child’s tiny fingers might be extra-sensitive, you can’t afford to skip out on these tests.
 Blood sugar testing is essential because it can: